How Long is the MCAT?

 Sections and Time Allocation of MCAT

-The MCAT is divided into four sections, each with a specific time limit.
-Let’s take a closer look at each section of the MCAT and its duration.
+So, how long is MCAT?
+It is divided into four sections, each with a specific time limit.
+Let’s take a closer look at each section of the Medical College Admission Test and its duration.

 SectionsNumber of QuestionsTime